Elena Rybakina: 2019: WTA 250 title, top 50

-2020: Five finals and top 20
+2020: WTA 250 title, top 20

 Rybakina led the WTA Tour in finals during the 2020 season, and finished tied for second in match wins.
 She reached the finals at four of her first five events.
 Before the COVID-19 pandemic led to the shutdown of the WTA Tour for more than five months, she had reached the final of every tournament except for the Australian Open and the Qatar Ladies Open, losing to world No. 1, Ashleigh Barty, in both instances, the latter in a walkover due to an abductor strain in her leg.
 Prior to the Australian Open, her two finals came at International events.
-After losing her first final of the year to Ekaterina Alexandrova at the Shenzhen Open, she defeated Zhang Shuai to win her second WTA title at the Hobart International.
-At Melbourne, she recorded her first two Grand Slam main-draw match wins against Bernarda Pera and Greet Minnen.
-Following the tournament, she reached two Premier finals at the St. Petersburg Trophy and the Dubai Championships, finishing runner-up to No. 8 Kiki Bertens and No. 2 Simona Halep, respectively.
-At Dubai in particular, Rybakina defeated two top-ten players in No. 7 Sofia Kenin and No. 3 Karolína Plíšková, the latter of which was the highest ranked player she had defeated to date.
+She reached her first final of the year at the Shenzhen Open defeating Karolína Plíšková, but lost to Ekaterina Alexandrova.
+She defeated Zhang Shuai to win her second WTA title at the Hobart International.
+At Melbourne, she recorded her first two Grand Slam main-draw match wins against Bernarda Pera and Greet Minnen, before losing to World no.1 Ashleigh Barty.
+Following the tournament, she reached two Premier finals at the St. Petersburg Trophy finishing runner-up to No. 8 Kiki Bertens, and at the Dubai Championships losing to No. 2 Simona Halep in the WTA Match of The Year.
+At Dubai in particular, Rybakina defeated two top-ten players in No. 7 Sofia Kenin and No. 3 Karolína Plíšková, the latter of whom was the highest ranked player she had defeated so far.
 These four finals helped her climb to No. 17 in the world at the time of the tour shutdown.
 She also became the first Kazakhstani player in the top 20 in history.
+She later withdrew from the Qatar Open after defeating Sorana Cîrstea and Alison Van Uytvanck.

 During the bulk of the shutdown, Rybakina stayed in Moscow and did not have the opportunity to practice for two and a half months.
 She eventually resumed training in Bratislava, Slovakia for five weeks.
-When the tour resumed in New York in August, she lost her return match to Alexandrova and then only recorded one match win at the US Open.
-Back in Europe, she finally defeated Alexandrova at the Italian Open in her third opportunity of the year before squandering a chance to serve out the match in a third-round loss to Yulia Putintseva.
-At the Internationaux de Strasbourg, Rybakina reached her fifth final of the year and first since the resumption of the tour, losing in the final to No. 5, Elina Svitolina.
-She did not carry this success to the next major, losing to Fiona Ferro in the second round at the French Open.
+When the tour resumed in New York in August, she lost her return match to Alexandrova and only recorded one match win at the US Open.
+Back in Europe, she finally defeated Alexandrova at the Italian Open in her third opportunity of the year before squandering a chance to serve out the match in a third-round loss to compatriot Yulia Putintseva.
+At the Internationaux de Strasbourg, Rybakina reached her fifth final of the year and first since the resumption of the tour, losing to No. 5, Elina Svitolina.
+However, she then lost to Fiona Ferro in the second round at the French Open.